skiphansen/panog2_nes/README.md

 The embedded file system contains 48 NES games from the orignal project that are supported.

-To say the least some of the games become annoying rather rapidly, but you can skip to the next game by pressing the Pano button.
+To say the least, some of the games become annoying rather rapidly but you can skip to the next game by pressing the Pano button.

 Game information is sent to the serial port when the games are loaded.
 Most games display video almost immediately after load, but a few require a gamepad button to be pressed.

-Clearly game controllers are necessary to actually play the games, but the opening screens can be previewed without controllers.
+Clearly game controllers are necessary to actually play the games but the opening screens can be previewed without controllers.

 ## Serial port (Optional)